kadykov/cv-adapt/.openhands/microagents/repo.md

      * Separate DTOs for different CV components (PersonalInfo, Experience, etc.)
      * Top-level DTOs (CVDTO, MinimalCVDTO) contain language context
      * ContactDTO provides flexible contact information handling
+   - Renderer Conversion Strategies:
+     * Recursive conversion of complex objects
+     * Special handling for Language and Enum types
+     * Converts objects to their string or primitive representations
+     * Supports nested dictionaries and lists
+     * Ensures type-safe and consistent rendering
    - When adding new renderers:
      * Create a new file in `renderers/` or `renderers/markdown/` directory
      * For Markdown-specific renderers, use the `renderers/markdown/` directory